 Who?
 What?
 CC To maintain an Asset Register for all fixed assets, other than property related assets, with a value in excess of the limits shown in Section 12, in a form approved by the CFO.
 To ensure that assets are recorded when they are acquired and shall remain on the Asset Register until disposal and valued in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom and the requirements specified by the CFO.
 Assets and records of assets are properly maintained and securely held and that contingency plans for the security of assets and continuity of service in the event of disaster or system failure are in place.
-PCC To maintain a register of all owned and leased properties.
+As Data Controller they must maintain a record of all categories of processing activities (ROPA) for which the controller is responsible.2 PCC To maintain a register of all owned and leased properties.
 To ensure that such assets are recorded when they are acquired and shall remain on the Asset Register until disposal and valued in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom and the requirements specified by the CFO.